-27. The complainant should write to the relevant Headteacher or Head of School giving details of either the areas of the complaint left outstanding following Stage 1 or concerning the Stage 1 process.
-This notification needs to be received within fifteen school days of the decision from stage 1 being issued to the complainant otherwise it will be deemed that the decision is accepted and the complaint will be closed.
+- 27. The complainant should write to the relevant Headteacher giving details of either the areas of the complaint left outstanding following Stage 1 or concerning the Stage 1 process.
+This notification needs to be received within fifteen school days of the decision from stage 1 being issued to the complainant otherwise it will be deemed that the decision is accepted and the complaint will be closed. - 28.
+The Headteacher may formally reject a complaint if, in their judgment, the complaint - - Was received too long after the alleged incident for realistic investigation to take place; - Does not identify specific actions or incidents that are capable of being investigated;

-- 28. The Headteacher or Head of School may formally reject a complaint if, in their judgment, the complaint - Was received too long after the alleged incident for realistic investigation to take place; - Does not identify specific actions or incidents that are capable of being investigated; - · Refers only to issues that have already been determined; - · Is vexatious; or - Raises only minor matters that should have been resolved in discussion with the staff member involved. - 29.
-The Headteacher or Head of School will nominate a senior member of staff to investigate these issues (the "investigating officer"), or will escalate the complaint to the Executive Headteacher where that is appropriate (for instance if the complaint raises issues that affect more than one school within the Trust or if the complaint is about a Governor or Trustee).
-If the complaint is escalated to the Executive Headteacher, they will nominate a senior member of staff to investigate the issues (or the Chair of Governors if a complaint is about a Governor, or another Trustee if the complaint is about a Trustee), and for the remainder of this Stage 2 process and the Stage 3 process, references to the Headteacher or Head of School would refer to the Executive Headteacher. - 30.
+- Refers only to issues that have already been determined; - Is vexatious; or - Raises only minor matters that should have been resolved in discussion with the staff member involved. - 29.
+The Headteacher will nominate a senior member of staff to investigate these issues (the "investigating officer"), or will escalate the complaint to the Executive Headteacher where that is appropriate (for instance if the complaint raises issues that affect more than one school within the Trust or if the complaint is about a Governor or Trustee).
+If the complaint is escalated to the Executive Headteacher, they will nominate a senior member of staff to investigate the issues (or the Chair of Governors if a complaint is about a Governor, or another Trustee if the complaint is about a Trustee), and for the remainder of this Stage 2 process and the Stage 3 process, references to the Headteacher would refer to the Executive Headteacher. - 30.
 The investigating officer will consider both the original complaint and the process followed during Stage 1.
-They will report to the Headteacher or Head of School. - 31.
-Following the report of the investigating officer, the Headteacher or Head of School of staff can: - Dismiss the complaint in whole or in part (including if there is insufficient evidence to uphold the complaint); - Uphold the complaint in whole or in part; - Decide on appropriate action to resolve the complaint; or - Recommend changes to the school's systems or procedures. - 32.
-The Headteacher or Head of School will put their judgement and rationale, including details of the process followed, in writing to the complainant. - 33.
-It is normally expected that the Stage 2 process would be completed within fifteen school days of the Headteacher or Head of School initiating Stage 2.
+They will report to the Headteacher. - 31.
+Following the report of the investigating officer, the Headteacher of staff can: - Dismiss the complaint in whole or in part (including if there is insufficient evidence to uphold the complaint); - Uphold the complaint in whole or in part; - Decide on appropriate action to resolve the complaint; or - Recommend changes to the school's systems or procedures. - 32.
+The Headteacher will put their judgement and rationale, including details of the process followed, in writing to the complainant. - 33.
+It is normally expected that the Stage 2 process would be completed within fifteen school days of the Headteacher initiating Stage 2.
 If it is clear that the process is going to take longer than this, the reasons for this should be explained to the complainant. - 34.
-If the investigating officer makes any recommendations regarding changes to school processes as a result of the investigation, or the Headteacher or Head of School decides these are necessary following consideration of the findings of the investigating officer, the Headteacher or Head of School will be responsible for reviewing these recommendations and implementing them where appropriate.
-Acceptance of recommendations will be at the discretion of the Headteacher or Head of School, unless the investigation reveals processes that do not comply with statutory, Funding Agreement, or DfE/ESFA requirements when the Headteacher or Head of School will be required to ensure compliance as soon as possible. - 35.
-The Headteacher or Head of School should update the Complaints Form which should be completed and passed to the PA of the Headteacher or Head of School for retention, along with a copy of their written response to the complainant.
+If the investigating officer makes any recommendations regarding changes to school processes as a result of the investigation, or the Headteacher decides these are necessary following consideration of the findings of the investigating officer, the Headteacher will be responsible for reviewing these recommendations and implementing them where appropriate.
+Acceptance of recommendations will be at the discretion of the Headteacher, unless the investigation reveals processes that do not comply with statutory, Funding Agreement, or DfE/ESFA requirements when the Headteacher will be required to ensure compliance as soon as possible. - 35.
+The Headteacher should update the Complaints Form which should be completed and passed to the PA of the Headteacher for retention, along with a copy of their written response to the complainant.